 Try to get students to think about other uses of the materials that are not as obvious as their primary purpose (eg. straws are great for sucking fluids but they also make great craft construction beams).

 What uses of straws can your students come up with?

-When the variety of materials is abundant
+When the variety of materials are abundant

 Having a large variety of materials will allow students to tackle your challenge in their own way.
 In this case it's not so much as the access to materials that forces the creative thinking but more the requirement that their machines demonstrate as many scientific principles as possible.
 The issue some kids will have is that the amount of choice may well cause them to have trouble deciding what to do, plus other kids might concentrate more on decorating their contraption rather than achieving a solution to the challenge you pose.

 Creating a Maker space in your school is the ultimate in providing materials for your students to expand their creativity.
 Once some thought is put into the budget, safety and supervision your students will love coming into this breakout area!

 Remove as many boundaries & rules as possible